TinyExplosions/slack-template/README.md

 #An RHMAP template app to give you a working Slack bot quickly.

+Provides the ability to run `/testbot echo some text` from Slack, and have it echoed back to you.
+THis shows the slack button functionality and how to get commands into the RHMAP Studio.

 Clone the repo to a RHMAP service, and add the following Environment variables:

 SLACK_CLIENT_ID - the Client ID from your Slack App